Kevin-wa-weru/zuri_health/README.md

 <<<<<<               HOW TO RUN THE CODE          >>>>>>>>>>>

 After runningflutter pub get,
-Run this command in the terminal within the project directory.
+Run the command below in the terminal within the project directory.

 flutter packages pub run build_runner build --delete-conflicting-outputs